TobiasKozel/tklb/README.md

 ## Convolver

 ### TKLB_CONVOLUTION_FLOAT
-Will do float convolution which allows sse optimizations
+Will do float convolution which allows sse optimizations regardless of TKLB_SAMPLE_FLOAT

 ## Oversampler